Electrical - O2 harness repin

 - 224

 This thread is a HOW-TO for the process of repining the o2 sensor harness to match ECU/Trans, in the event the car is swapped.
-Please do not ask me what the harness should be repined to.
-The information is out there in an easy google search.
+See post 15 as to what the jumper should be repinned to.

 Step one.
 Remove the o2 sensor harness from vehicle.
 I find it easier to do on a bench plus it allowed me to degrease and reloom the harness.
 You can do this in the car if you want...it's that easy.